amadeuio/knights-travails/README.md

 ### Usage 🖊️

+Let's build the knight's path and find the shortest path between two squares:

 **1. Choose starting position to start the path**

 The position is specified with a two digit number that represents `xy` cordinates, each coordinate going from 0 to 7.
 If the number is a single digit, it means that `x = 0`.
 This data formatting allows for a more efficient graph mapping and processing, as well as shorter code.